 Senior leaders from the force also provided the PCC with information about other types of civil orders they successfully secure to protect victims of domestic abuse, such as non-molestation orders or domestic violence protection orders (DVPOs).

-Steve feels the force still has some way to go on this issue and has requested further discussions take place between the PCC’s team and Cleveland Police in relation to stalking.
+Steve feels the force still has some way to go on this issue.
+As a result, he has asked for further discussions between the PCC’s team and Cleveland Police on stalking.